workoflow/workoflow-bot/README.md

 # Workoflow Bot

 This is a simple Bot connecting n8n to Teams built using the Microsoft Bot Framework SDK v4 for Node.js.
-It's designed to demonstrate the basic setup and functionality of a bot, including receiving messages and sending responses.
+It's designed to orchestrate company internal tools and data combined with modern agent and AI functionalities.
+Due to a data privacy first approach this bot uses self hosted services to store its data. https://github.com/patrickjaja/workoflow-hosting

 ## Prerequisites